Local Link

 Moving to a new place can be overwhelming, unorganized, and stressful.
 Users may need more help than they currently have, or more information on the area they are moving to.

-Competitive Analysis
+Competitor Analysis

-User Interviews + Affinity Maps
+User Interviews + Affinity Map

 5 participants ages 24-29